Make the Most of Your Appointment – Telehealth or Face-to-Face

 Record the information:

-- Have pen and paper handy as you may want to write notes.
+- Have pen and paper handy so you can write notes.
 You could also ask your practitioner for permission to record the appointment.

 - You may need to purchase a webcam or a speaker if the device you are using does not have this built in